duanenewman/duanenewman.net/content/blog/post/2019-07-29 Basic Auth with TFS Package Server.md

 comments: true
 ---

 I recently encountered some authentication issues connecting my Mac to the package service hosted on a client's on-prem TFS server.
 The server is on a Windows domain and normally I access TFS from a windows VM that is joined to the domain.
-However, I've recently found myself on my Mac more often while working on one of thier Xamarin mobile apps.
+However, I've recently found myself on my Mac more often while working on one of their Xamarin mobile apps.
 This is when I began having problems.

-## The Poblem
+## The Problem

 The client has a couple NuGet packages hosted on the TFS server using the Package Management extension, and whenever I tried to do a NuGet restore I would run into authentication errors.
 I tried my normal domain user & password as well as a Personal Access Token (the method I wanted to use) and consistently was told my credentials were no good.